FireDiscordBot/docs/README.md

 Ever want to pin a message but you've hit Discord's limit of 50 pins in a channel?
 A good alternative to pins is a starboard, which you can now make with Fire!

-With Fire you can setup a starboard channel, set the amount of stars required to be added to the starboard and premium users can even use a custom emoji!\* Learn more about premium [here](hc/premium.md).
+With Fire you can setup a starboard channel, set the amount of stars required to be added to the starboard and Fire+ users can even use a custom emoji!\* Learn more about Fire+ [here](hc/plus.md).

 Just run `$starboard` or `/starboard` to get **star**ted (get it? star-ted because star-board haha I'm hilarious)

-\*I am open to making custom starboard emojis available for non-premium users a little while after the release depending on some statistics and if it is requested enough.
+\*I am open to making custom starboard emojis available for non-plus users a little while after the release depending on some statistics and if it is requested enough.

 ## Thursday, March 25 2021